 COLLEGES OFFERING CORE REQUIREMENTS, DEGREES or CERTIFICATES IN “GREAT TEXTS” or “GREAT BOOKS,”or engage in the “GREAT CONVERSATION”

 Ambleside Schools International recommends individuals interested in teaching in Charlotte Mason schools pursue a degree at a “great books” institution, or choose a course of study that is strongly oriented to the “great texts” tradition within a liberal arts curriculum.
-You may also want to note whether a program is committed to “the study of relations” between subject areas, to further that aspect of Charlotte Mason’s educational philosophy.
-Schools or programs marked with an asterisk (*) have been subjectively designated by Everything Charlotte Mason as most similar to the style, philosophies and/or methods of Charlotte Mason, based on website descriptions of their programs.
+You may also want to look for programs committed to “the study of relations” between subject areas, to further that aspect of Charlotte Mason’s educational philosophy.
 Schools that offer only one or two classes in “great books” are generally not included here.

 - University of Chicago offers the Basic Program of Liberal Education for Adults, a non-degree adult education program rooted in the Great Books.